-Iran insists on exporting at least 1.5 million barrels per day (bpd) of oil, triple May’s expected levels under US sanctions, as a condition for staying in an international nuclear deal, sources with knowledge of Iran-EU talks were quoted by Reuters news agency as saying.
+Iran insists on boosting up its oil export to at least 1.5 million barrels per day (bpd) of oil, triple May’s expected levels under US sanctions, as a condition for staying in an international nuclear deal, sources with knowledge of Iran-EU talks were quoted by Reuters news agency as saying.

 The figure was communicated in recent meetings between Iranian and Western officials, including Iranian Foreign Affairs Minister Mohammad Javad Zarif, but has not been set down in writing, four European diplomatic sources said.

 The United States reimposed sanctions in November on exports of Iranian oil after US President Donald Trump, last spring, unilaterally pulled out of the 2015 accord between Iran and six world powers to curb Tehran’s nuclear program.

 In an attempt to reduce Iran’s crude exports to zero, Washington ended, at the beginning of May, waivers that had allowed the top buyers of Iranian oil to continue their imports for six months.

 The sanctions have already more than halved Iranian oil exports to one million bpd or less, from a peak of 2.8 million bpd last year.
 Exports could drop to as low as 500,000 bpd from May, an Iranian official told Reuters this month.

 Iran has threatened to block the Strait of Hormuz – a major oil-shipping route – and disrupt crude shipments from neighbouring countries if Washington succeeds in forcing all countries to stop buying Iranian oil and fails at boosting oil export.